Statiko-dev/statiko.dev/content/en/docs/For Admins/Set Up/2-pre-requisites.md

 Statiko nodes can run on any server, on any cloud and on-premises.

-However, Statiko requires an object storage service and a key vault to store app bundles and secrets such as TLS certificates and codesigning keys.
+However, Statiko requires an object storage service and a key vault to store app bundles and secrets such as TLS certificates and code signing keys.
 At the moment, Statiko uses Microsoft Azure for those services.
 We're happy to accept contributions that add support for other storage services or key vaults.

 On Azure, Statiko requires:

 - Azure Blob Storage: an object storage service to store the app bundles
-- Azure Key Vault: a vault to store TLS certificates (public certificates and private keys) and the codesigning key
+- Azure Key Vault: a vault to store TLS certificates (public certificates and private keys) and the code signing key
 - Azure AD: identity service that can be used by clients to authenticate with Statiko nodes (this is optional)

 For most users these two services are going to be free or cost a nominal amount every month, less than $1/month after the free trial ends.

 If you don't have one already, get an [Azure account](https://azure.com/free) and start the free trial.

+After creating the Azure resources, we'll also create a code signing key stored inside Azure Key Vault.

 # Azure resources